105617109/Analysis-code-for-dissertation/README.md

 	•	Borough/LAD coverage and FS (Fairness Score) tables (CSV).
 	•	Choropleth maps of FS (PNG/PDF) with quantile breaks.
 	•	Sensitivity summaries (if enabled in the notebook).

-⸻

-🔒 Data and licensing

-This repository includes derived tables needed to reproduce figures and maps.
-Some source datasets may be under third-party licences and are therefore not included.
-Where external data are required, code cells are annotated with !!! to indicate where/how to acquire them.
-Please respect original licences.

-⸻

-🤝 Acknowledgements

-Supervision by Dr Duncan Hay (weekly meetings and methodological guidance) greatly improved the quality and focus of this work.

-⸻

-📣 How to cite

-Please cite the dissertation if you use these ideas or outputs.
-A Harvard-style bibliography is provided in the thesis.